-Journal Reflection #1 Due August 29
+Journal Reflection #1 Due August 26

-Review Chapters 10-12 in Teach Like A Champion 2.0 prior to writing this journal.
+Review Chapters 10-12 in Teach Like A Champion 3.0 prior to writing this journal.

 - 1. Discuss how your cooperating teacher creates and maintains a strong classroom culture.
 How does s/he establish behavioral expectations and community norms at the beginning of the year?
 What procedures, routines, and expectations are established?
-How are classroom rules devised, taught, and reinforced? - 2.
+Make at least three specific connections to content in these chapters and include citations. - 2.
 Briefly reflect on each of the following five principles of classroom culture (Lemov, page 341): engagement, discipline, management, control, and influence.
 Be sure to read these pages carefully to understand how Lemov defines each, then reflect these principles in the context of your present placement, writing approximately one paragraph for each area.
 How do these principles play out in your specific context?
 Include examples that support your perceptions. - 3.
 Discuss a difficult student or scenario you've encountered in your student teaching placement in relationship to an aspect of classroom culture.
 What have you tried (or seen your cooperating teacher try) to improve the situation?
 What ideas from Lemov might you try?
+Include at least one citation from the text.

-Journal Reflection #2 Due October 3
+Journal Reflection #2 Due October 7